For years now, I’ve been careful about what I post online – on my blog, on Facebook, on Twitter.

 4. There has never been a player who was unanimously voted into the Baseball Hall of Fame.
 Some sportswriters actually pride themselves on the fact that they won’t vote for players on the first ballot.
 That simply makes no sense.
 I worked in professional baseball for eight seasons.
 I understand people not voting for players who used steroids (although anyone in the game who claims not to have known it was going on long before the BALCO investigation is either lying or clueless – it was common subject matter in the press box long before the reports came out).
 But anyone who watched Cal Ripken, Tony Gwynn, Greg Maddux and Randy Johnson at least a couple of times and doesn’t think they belong in the Hall should immediately have his press credentials pulled, because he knows nothing about baseball.
 Speaking of the Hall of Fame, it’s an absolute travesty that Buck O’Neil has never been inducted.
 I know he’s got a statue there and a lifetime achievement award named after him, but he’s still not a Hall of Famer.
 And the National Baseball Hall of Fame has zero credibility because of it.

-but I have a feeling that Hulk Hogan "won" this bout.
+Nobody gets out of the camel clutch, but I have a feeling that Hulk Hogan "won" this bout. |

 5. I know professional wrestling is fake.
 I kind of wish it wasn’t.
 This fact may not seem to fit in.
 But, frankly, I don’t understand why I wish that.
 I don’t even watch wrestling (but I do happily follow the Iron Sheik on Twitter, even though he's ridiculously inappropriate - and hilarious).